4.5. What is public procurement?

 - Documentation and Record-Keeping: The procurement process requires thorough documentation and record-keeping.
 This includes maintaining records of the procurement plan, contract notices, bid submissions, evaluation reports, and contract award decisions.
 Documentation ensures transparency, accountability, and auditability.

-- Thresholds and Procedures: Procurement thresholds, which determine the value at which specific procurement procedures are required, vary depending on the funding program and the country or region.
+- Thresholds and Procedures: Procurement thresholds, which determine the value at which specific procurement procedures are required, vary depending on the funding programme and the country or region.
 Different procedures, such as open tendering, restricted tendering, or negotiated procedures, may apply based on the thresholds.

 - Compliance with National Legislation: In addition to EU regulations, national legislation and regulations of the country or region where the project is implemented may also apply to procurement in ESF+, ERDF, EASI, and Interreg projects.
 It is essential to familiarize yourself with the specific national procurement laws and regulations that govern the project implementation.